Every year, applicants tell us that they enjoy auditioning at Trinity Laban.

 Please note, it may not always be possible to give applicants for this session two weeks notice of their audition date.
 Applicants should also note that the audition fee is non-refundable.

-These are the audition requirements for the BA (Hons) Musical Theatre Performance programme.
+These are the audition requirements for the BA (Hons) Musical Theatre Performance programme and the ISP Foundation: Musical Theatre programme.
 Please make sure you are aware of the entry requirements prior to application.

-At the end of your audition there will be a short interview when the panel will ask you to talk about your past training, achievements and your musical theatre aspirations.
+Throughout the audition day, the panel will be asking questions talking about your past training, achievements and your musical theatre aspirations.
 They will want to try to get to know you better as a person and examine the breadth of your knowledge and understanding about the musical theatre profession.
 You should come prepared to talk about the music you listen to at home, shows you have attended, music-making and/or dance/acting opportunities you have had, etc.

 Dance styles, contrasting songs and monologues